Azhrei/software101/ch04_network/instructions.md

 ### Part 0 (notes for the instructor)

-1. Use `wireshark` and discuss in detail the results of the last lab
+1. Execute `wireshark` and discuss in detail the results of the last lab

 2. Show XML vs. JSON (if possible) and compare aspects of each